What’s an Elite Player?

 This time, I’ll focus on what is perhaps the most telling property.
 If done correctly, it virtually ensures this player makes the right decisions for all the other situations.

 This is not to be confused with a player just slowing down or stopping when confronted with a defender.
 This is the deliberate stopping or slowing down of the entire game.
-And it usually happens when the player is under no pressure whatsoever.
+And it often happens when the player is under no pressure.
 He is putting his team and the other team on “time out”.
-His action brings everything to a screeching halt!
-And everybody knows the difference!
+His action brings everything to a screeching halt.
+And everybody knows the difference.
 You will feel it!

-You may have rarely witnessed such a thing, and there’s a reason why.
-Only players with elite level Soccer IQ’s know about this and know how to pull it off.
+You may have rarely witnessed such a thing in the US, and there’s a reason why.
+Only players with elite level Soccer IQ’s know about this and how to pull it off.

 Why would someone ever want to stop the game like this?
-Well, it is a very effective form of communication.
+Well, it’s an effective form of communication.
 Depending on the game’s circumstances, he is in one action transmitting a very powerful message to his entire team, the other team, or both.

 For example, the most common message that is sent to your team is: